Admission Requirements for Transfer Applicants

 Each year Mason enrolls talented transfer students from all over the world who have demonstrated success in their postsecondary academic work and present a richness of diverse backgrounds, experiences, and geographic origins.

 Students who have graduated from high school and subsequently attempted course work at a college or university are considered transfer applicants.
 The Admissions Committee considers each transfer application individually and reviews all grades received in courses attempted, as well as the rigor of the applicant's academic program.
-To be competitive applicants should have completed transferable courses in college-level composition and mathematics prior to application.
+Transfer applicants are expected to have completed transferable courses in college-level composition and mathematics prior to application.
 VCCS transfer applicants who choose not to earn a transfer associate's degree will be considered for regular transfer admission.
 These applicants are advised to complete ENG 111 and ENG 112 or 125 and one of the following math courses: MTH 151, 152, 170, 173, 174, ,181, 240, 241, 271 or 272 at the community college.
 College algebra is not transferable to George Mason University.
 A cumulative GPA is calculated for all previous college work attempted when a student has attended more than one college or university.